 The colloid cyst is a benign growth usually located in the third ventricle and at or near the foramen of Monroe, which is at the anterior aspect of the third ventricle of the brain.
 The colloid cyst is an epithelial lined cyst filled with gelatinous material.
 The gelatinous material commonly contains mucin, old blood, cholesterol, and ions.

-Colloid cysts can cause various symptoms including headaches, diplopia, memory issues and vertigo.
+Colloid cysts can cause various symptoms, including headaches, diplopia, memory issues, and vertigo.
 Rarely colloid cysts have been cited as a cause for sudden death.
-When colloid cysts are symptomatic, they most commonly cause headaches, nausea and vomiting secondary to an obstructive hydrocephalus.
-The obstructive hydrocephalus is precipitated by blocking the egress of cerebrospinal fluid (CSF) from the lateral ventricles, at the foramen of Monro which connects the lateral and third ventricles.
+When colloid cysts are symptomatic, they most commonly cause headaches, nausea, and vomiting secondary to obstructive hydrocephalus.
+The obstructive hydrocephalus is precipitated by blocking the egress of cerebrospinal fluid (CSF) from the lateral ventricles at the foramen of Monro, which connects the lateral and third ventricles.

 Colloid cyst accounts for less than 2% of all primary brain tumors.
 More than 99% of all colloid cysts are reported to occur at the rostral end of the third ventricle, at or near the foramen of Monro.
 Colloid cysts account for approximately one in five intraventricular primary brain tumors.
 Most patients diagnosed with a colloid cyst are in their third through the seventh decade of life, but cases have rarely been reported as early as the first year of life.

 Most colloid cysts identified are currently asymptomatic and identified incidentally on imaging.
 When a colloid cyst does cause issues, it most commonly causes obstructive hydrocephalus.